A local chef tells us the best things to eat on the street in the Jordanian capital.

 Ka’ak is a circular sesame bread, in either a round or oblong shape, that is very often eaten for breakfast.
 It is regularly referred to as “Jerusalem ka’ak,” as this form of the bread evolved in Jerusalem.
 Many vendors will carry this in wooden trays balanced on their heads, calling out “ka’ak, ka’ak” while they make their rounds through the streets.

 It’s usually eaten with za’atar and hard-boiled eggs—the vendors will always have these extras on their trays.
 (Za’atar is free; eggs are extra!)
-Ka’ak is a very famous type of bread in the Levant, and a definite must-try for anyone visiting Jordan.
+Ka’ak is a very famous type of bread in the Levant, and a definite must-try street food for anyone visiting Jordan.

 Where to find it: Ka’ak is something you can find everywhere, as the sellers wander around calling for customers.
 But I would direct you to the source: a small hole-in-the-wall bakery in Swefieh called Abu Abdullah’s Bakery at the very end of Sobhi Al-Omari Street (map).
 Here they bake the ka’ak the traditional way in a pizza-style oven.
 It’s usually ready by 7:30am.